 Economic Environment(0 = best, 30 = worst)

-Sierra Leone’s constitution guarantees freedom of speech and of the press, and in a sign of increasing political maturity by President Ernest Bai Koroma, respect for press freedom and tolerance of opposition criticism appear to be gaining a foothold.
-However, despite improvements in the general climate for press freedom, the Public Order Act of 1965 still allows for prison terms of three to seven years for criminal libel and up to one year for the separate crime of publishing false news.
-Criminal libel charges apply in some cases even when the defendant can prove the published information was true, and defendants charged with publication of false news must prove that they took reasonable measures to verify the information’s accuracy.
-The constitutionality of the act was challenged in 2009 by the Sierra Leone Association of Journalists (SLAJ), but the Supreme Court upheld it; nevertheless, SLAJ continued to lobby against criminal libel during the year.
+Sierra Leone’s constitution guarantees freedom of speech and of the press, and respect for press freedom and tolerance of opposition criticism appear to be gaining a foothold under President Ernest Bai Koroma.
+However, despite improvements in the general climate, the Public Order Act of 1965 still assigns prison terms of three to seven years for criminal libel and up to one year for the separate crime of publishing false news.
+Criminal libel charges apply in some cases even when the defendant can prove the published information to be true, and defendants charged with publication of false news must prove that they took reasonable measures to verify the information’s accuracy.
+The Sierra Leone Association of Journalists (SLAJ) challenged the constitutionality of the act in 2009, but the Supreme Court upheld it.
+SLAJ has nevertheless continued to lobby against criminal libel.

-Discussions on a Right to Access Information Bill to guarantee freedom of information in Sierra Leone have been ongoing for several years.
-In 2009, Koroma and other government figures pledged their support for a draft bill.
-In June 2010, after slightly weakening the draft, Sierra Leone’s cabinet passed the bill, and in November the parliament gave it a first reading and referred it to a committee.
-However, the passage of the bill appeared to have stalled in 2011.
+Discussions on a freedom of information bill have been ongoing for several years.
+In 2009, Koroma and other government figures pledged their support for draft legislation.
+In June 2010, after slightly weakening the draft, the cabinet approved the bill, and by October 2011 it had gone through several parliamentary and committee readings.
+However, progress on the measure has since stalled.

 The media in Sierra Leone are regulated by the Independent Media Commission (IMC), whose members are appointed by the president “acting on the advice of SLAJ and subject to the approval of parliament,” according to the Independent Media Commission (Amendment) Act of 2006.
-The IMC provides an alternative to pressing charges under the Public Order Act; aggrieved parties can register complaints with the IMC, which affords them a hearing.
-If the IMC agrees that a complaint of libel, defamation, or falsehood is valid, it can request that the offending media outlet publish a retraction and an apology, or can levy a fine on the outlet.
+The IMC provides an alternative to pressing charges under the Public Order Act; aggrieved parties can register complaints with the commission, which grants them a hearing.
+If the IMC agrees that a complaint of libel, defamation, or falsehood is valid, it can request that the offending media outlet publish a retraction and an apology, or it can levy a fine on the outlet.
 The IMC can also summon editors at its own discretion.
-The IMC generally demonstrated independence from government interference in 2011.
-However, in April, the IMC fined the newspaper Awareness Times one million leones ($222) for publishing articles describing the president’s underwear, an incident that the IMC determined violated the media code of practice.
-The fine came after government officials threatened to prosecute the newspaper under the libel law.
-Two politically affiliated radio stations were shut down in 2009 and remained closed through 2011; a petition to reopen one of the stations was denied by the High Court.
-In October 2011, authorities blocked the sale and distribution of an issue of the Global Times that included an article critical of a ruling party politician, allegedly because of concerns that the article would be a threat to the peace in the politician’s district.
+The body has generally demonstrated independence from the government.
+In September 2012, the IMC imposed one-month suspensions and fines of 2 million leones ($460) each against three privately owned newspapers—the Independent Observer, the Senator, and Awareness Times—for violating the media code of practice.
+However, the Senator and the Awareness Times refused to comply with the ruling.